Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 In particular, long and complex sentences containing conjunctions and relative pronouns are often difficult to interpret.
 The language was created by me as a hobby and has not been rigorously tested, so there may be flaws.

+The project then makes the materials and programmes available on GitHub[https://github.com/Eruhitsuji/SFGPL](https://github.com/Eruhitsuji/SFGPL).

 ## Background and purpose of creating the SFGPL

 In the grammars of many natural languages, there are many exceptions and many cases that annoy the learner.